Skip to main Content

 Guidance is based on several assumptions and estimates and is subject to the continuous evaluation of several factors, including but not limited to metal prices; operational performance; maintenance and input costs; and exchange rates.

 Nexa will continue to monitor risks associated with global supply chain disruptions, which could be exacerbated, among other factors, by the ongoing Russia-Ukraine war, the Middle-East conflict, unusual weather conditions, the global recession, and its potential impact on the demand for our products, inflationary cost pressure, metal price volatility, local community or union protests, and changes to the political situations or regulatory frameworks in the countries in which we operate that could affect our production levels and our costs.
+Additionally, the evolving trade policies and tariff changes globally, including recent tariff increases on Canada, Mexico, and China, could impact our cost structure, supply chain, and overall market dynamics.
+Nexa will continue to assess the implications of these trade policies on our operations and financial outlook.
 Refer to “Risks and Uncertainties” and “Cautionary Statement on Forward-Looking Statements” for further information.

 Production and Sales